Tremper Longman III, The Book of Ecclesiastes, 2nd ed. (NICOT)

 Psalms Volume 1 KeruxThis commentary on the Psalter is unusual because it covers a genre of the Psalms rather than each Psalm in canonical order.
 This commentary only treats fifteen wisdom psalms, although there are as many as thirty-nine potential examples of the genre.
 Kregel Academic plans two more volumes, a second on Lament Psalms and a third on Praise Psalms.
 Presumably, the introductory material in this volume will not be repeated, allowing for more Psalms in each subsequent volume.

 The commentary has a general introduction to the Psalter (29-69) and a second introduction to Wisdom Psalms in particular (71-77).
-The general introduction covers typical matters of introduction (authorship, pace and date of writing and occasion).
+The general introduction covers typical matters of introduction (authorship, pace, and date of writing and occasion).
 This must be general since the background for each psalm is different.
-The authors have a firm commitment to inspiration of Scripture (31), so the introduction favors traditional answers to questions of authorship.
+The authors have a firm commitment to the inspiration of Scripture (31), so the introduction favors traditional answers to questions of authorship.
 Regarding superscriptions, Marlowe suggests inspiration may not extend to editorial activity.
 “The superscriptions, however accurate in terms of maintaining a tradition, were the result of human imagination and ingenuity” (31).
 This seems to allow for some flexibility for the seventy-three psalms with “of David” in the superscription.
 Psalms with occasions associated with David are consistent with David’s career, but the “of David” psalms may be written about David, or in David’s style.
 Superscriptions are therefore highly valued, but not authoritative (30).

 The introduction compares the Psalter with psalms found in the ancient Near East, especially Ugarit.
 Like wisdom literature from Egypt and Assyria, similarities exist on technical levels of linguistics and stylistics.
 But this does not diminish the “revelatory and remarkable and revolutionary message of the Israelite Psalter” (34).
 The introduction also compares the Psalter to extracanonical psalms from Qumran and the Septuagint.
 Marlowe concludes “the individual psalms in our current Old Testament psalter were a unique means of understanding biblical revelation via poetic personal and public praise, prayers, protestations, and pleas for mercy and judgment” (37).